12 Low-Glycemic Fruits for Diabetes

 Just because cantaloupe's glycemic index score is 65, does not mean you can never enjoy a slice of cantaloupe.
 And while a ripened banana may offer comparable carbs to a chocolate chip cookie, the nutritional gain from a banana is an obvious choice.

-Furthermore, ensure the integrity of low glucose fruits by going for more fresh pieces.
+Ensure the integrity of low-glucose fruits by going for more fresh pieces.
 Some canned and packaged fruits, including peaches, come with added sugars and syrups.
 Choosing a whole piece of fruit is also encouraged over a fruit juice stripped from its fiber.

 Truly, the significance points to balancing the diet with low-glycemic foods for diabetics and nourishing sources, including whole grains, fruits and veggies, lean and plant-based proteins, and healthy fat sources.
 It is also important to pay attention to serving and portion sizes.